 - Read the labels.
 Always read the label of what you plan to buy before you get to the checkout line.
 If it is unhealthy, put it back on the shelf.
 Your health and success are more important than a few minutes of fat or sugar high.

 - High Fructose Corn Syrup: That does sound natural.

 - Flour: Avoid bleached, enriched, or refined flour.

 - Trans Fats: Just say hell no.

-- If you can’t pronounce, don’t eat it.
+- If you can’t pronounce it, don’t eat it.

 - Positive Thoughts.
 Be your own cheerleader and focus on self-confidence.
 You can and will complete this diet successfully.
 Celebrate your success and do not dwell or obsess on the areas where you are less successful.
 Keep a list of your successes to motivate you as your weight loss plateaus.
 A plateau is a time to refocus on the goal and look forward.

 - Divide and quarter your plate.
-Divide you plate into quarters and fill 1/2 of the plate with non-starch vegetables.
+Divide your plate into quarters and fill 1/2 of the plate with non-starchy vegetables.
 One-quarter of your plate can be meet and the last quarter is for starches.
-You can have one serving of fruit for desert.
+You can have one serving of fruit for dessert.